 STEP FOUR.
 Can You Perform Your Past Relevant Work?

 SSA will determine whether your impairment(s) prevents you from doing what is called your “past relevant work.”
-Past relevant work is defined by SSA as the work you have done in the 15 years prior to you becoming disabled.
+Past relevant work is defined by SSA as the work you have done in the past 15 years.
 If SSA determines that your impairment(s) prevents you from performing your past jobs, then they will move to Step 5.

 STEP FIVE.
 Can You Do Any Other Type of Work?